jonit-dev/react-etherjs/README.md

 ### Detailed example

-Check our example folder for an in-depth usage.
+Check our example folder for an in-depth usage guide.

-## Main elements
+## Features

 ### EthersProvider.tsx